- Just Booked: Martinique $317 Round-Trip and Non-Stop on Norwegian

 I’ve had some pretty good experiences with Hyatt points, even though the way they handled their recent Hyatt Diamond promo was a disaster. #jaded

-Anyway, one can have a finite number of Chase cards, but I choose to renew the Chase Hyatt card year after year.
+Anyway, one can have a finite number of Chase cards, but I choose to renew the Chase World of Hyatt card year after year.

 That’s because you get a free night certificate when you renew the card each year, and it’s good at Category 1 through 4 hotels.
 So obviously, I try to use them at Category 4 properties to get outsized value.